 which serves as a Lyapunov-Reeb function on $M_c$.
 By property $(ii)$ (equivalently, Theorem~\ref{T-2-5}), we infer that $M_c$ is diffeomorphic to $\mathbb{R}^d$.

-It remains to characterize the topology of the level set $L_c=\left\{x\in M: f(x)=c\right\}$.
+It remains to characterize the topology of the level set $L_c=\big\{x\in M: f(x)=c\big\}$.
 Since $f$ is proper and $c>\inf f$ is a regular value, the Regular Value Theorem~\cite[Corollary 5.14]{Lee-2018} implies $L_c$ is a closed $(d-1)$-dimensional smooth manifold.
-In view of Theorem~\ref{T-2-10}, to prove $L_c$ is homeomorphic to $S^{d-1}$, we need to show $L_c$ has the homotopy type of $S^{d-1}$.
+In view of Theorem~\ref{T-2-11}, to prove $L_c$ is homeomorphic to $S^{d-1}$, we need to show $L_c$ has the homotopy type of $S^{d-1}$.

-To this end, we refine a technique of Wilson~\cite{Wilson-1967} to construct a homotopy between $L_c$ and $M\setminus\{q\}$, where $q$ is the unique critical point of $f$.
-Specifically, for any $p\in M\setminus\{q\}$, let us consider the maximal integral curve $\xi_p:I_p\to M\setminus\{q\}$ satisfying the ordinary differential equation
+To this end, we refine a technique by Wilson~\cite{Wilson-1967} to construct a homotopy equivalence between $L_c$ and $M\setminus\{q\}$, where $q$ is the unique critical point of $f$.
+To start, for any $p\in M\setminus\{q\}$, consider the maximal integral curve $\xi_p:I_p\to M\setminus\{q\}$ satisfying the ordinary differential equation

 with initial condition $\xi_p(0)=p$.
 A routine calculation yields